Krasjet/pandoc-utils/README.md

 delinkFilter :: PandocFilter
 delinkFilter = mkFilter delink
 ```
-`PandocFilter` is a synonym for `PartialFilter Pandoc`, so you can also have `PartialFilter Inline`, etc. There is also a monadic version called `PartialFilterM`.
+`PandocFilter` is an alias for `PartialFilter Pandoc`, so you can also have `PartialFilter Inline`, etc. There is also a monadic version called `PartialFilterM` for encapsulating monadic filters.

 The `PandocFilter` is a monoid so you can do something like,
 ```haskell